The Very Best Tuna Salad Ever

 Mock Tuna Recipe

-PETA has compiled a list of ten reasons not to eat tuna which you may wish to read.
+PETA has compiled a list of ten reasons not to eat tuna that you may wish to read.
 The link to that article is in the sources section below.

 After reading the article, you may wish to try their recipe for 'faux' or mock tuna made from chick peas.